hhvm/homebrew-hhvm/README.md

 ## Warning

-HHVM's OS X support is still fairly experimental.
-It should be fine for development, but Linux is still the recommended OS for production usage.
+HHVM's OS X support is intended for development environments; we do not recommend HHVM on OSX in production.

 ## Installation